-”Fixer Upper’ Couple Chip and Joanna Gaines’ New Target Line Slammed By Conservative Christians
+‘Fixer Upper’ Couple Chip And Joanna Gaines’ New Target Line Slammed By Conservative Christians

 “We stand for equality and equity,” Target’s announcement stated at the time.

 This prompted the American Family Association to urge parents and individuals to boycott Target stores nationwide.
-Now, a number of incensed Fixer Upper fans are calling Chip and Joanna to reconsider their partnership with the brand.
+Now, a number of incensed Fixer Upper fans are calling for Chip and Joanna to reconsider their partnership with the brand.

 No more Chip and Joanna Gaines for me.
 They signed a deal with Target, who I have been boycotting.
 Maybe their Christianity is for show only